JRCSTU/wltp/README.txt

 History
 =======

-Implemented from the UN's specs (document also included in the docs): https://www2.unece.org/wiki/pages/viewpage.action?pageId=2523179
+Implemented from scratch based on the UN's specs (document also included in the ./docs dir): https://www2.unece.org/wiki/pages/viewpage.action?pageId=2523179

 By ankostis@gmail.com, Dec-2013, JRC, (c) AGPLv3 or later